ShahriarHim/EnterTrainer/README.md

    - Subscribing Course

-3. **Module-2**
+1. **Module-2**
    - Profile Creation (data fetching and showing in profile)
    - Instructors profile (login, registration, and profile)
    - Course Catalogue (for Instructor)
    - Video Lessons and Assignments (Uploading Tasks)
    - Work Submission

-3. **Module-3**
+1. **Module-3**
-  - Live session (In-person & online)
+   - Live session
    - Progress Dashboard (things that students have learned so far)
    - Feedback and Assessment (by the selected instructor or Experts)
    - Peer Review (students of similar interests get to interact with each other)
    - Resource Library

-4. **Module-4**
+1. **Module-4**
    - Collaborative Projects
    - Event Integration (chances of performing in events)
-  - Resources can be downloaded.
+   - Resources can be downloaded
    - Certification
+   - Rewards throughout the course